cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ## FROST(edwards448, SHAKE256)

-This ciphersuite uses edwards448 for the Group and SHA256 for the Hash function `H` meant to produce signatures indistinguishable from Ed448 as specified in {{!RFC8032}}.
+This ciphersuite uses edwards448 for the Group and SHA256 for the Hash function `H` meant to produce signatures compatible with Ed448 as specified in {{!RFC8032}}.
 The value of the contextString parameter is empty.

 - Group: ed448 {{!RFC8032}}